Meet the Liberty Therapists

 Biography:

-Jamie is a Licensed Master Social Worker (LMSW) with a master’s degree from the University of Kansas.
-She is currently under the clinical supervision of Jill Robinson, LCSW.
-Jamie received her Bachelor of Social Welfare from the University of Kansas as well.
-She works hard to provide a space that feels safe for her clients to unmask and be their authentic self.
-Jamie is currently working toward her autism specialist certification with plans to expand her training to include ADHD and other forms of neurodiversity.
+Jamie is a Licensed Clinical Social Worker (LMSW) with a master’s degree from the University of Kansas.
+She received her Bachelor of Social Welfare from the University of Kansas as well.
+Jamie works hard to provide a space that feels safe for her clients to unmask and be their authentic self.
+She is currently working toward her autism specialist certification with plans to expand her training to include ADHD and other forms of neurodiversity.
 Jamie brings a diverse background to her work, with experience as a social worker supporting youth, as well as roles as a coach, teacher, caregiver, and summer camp leader.
 Jamie completed an internship at the Child Abuse Prevention Association where she worked as a play-based therapist serving children and their caregivers.
 Through this experience, Jamie developed a passion for working with children of all ages and a desire to become a specialist in play, expressive art, and Autplay therapy.
 Jamie hopes to begin her Registered Play Therapist certification in the coming year.
 Jamie has been with Clinical Counseling Associates since 2023.
 Jamie’s favorite self-care activities include gardening, playing beach volleyball, being outdoors with her husband and five children, making art and crafts, and dreaming up house remodeling projects to DIY.

 Gabrielle Jones